-In 2006, the position and office of the Parliamentary Budget Officer (PBO) was created in order to make the government's fiscal forecasting and budget planning process more transparent, credible and accountable to Parliament.32 In 2017, through the Budget Implementation Act, 2017, No. 1, the PBO was made a distinct office and given an expanded mandate.33
+In 2006, the position and Office of the PBO was created to make the government's fiscal forecasting and budget planning process more transparent, credible and accountable to Parliament.39 In 2017, through the Budget Implementation Act, 2017, No. 1, the PBO was made a distinct office and given an expanded mandate.40

 As a result of changes made in 2017, the PBO now has two distinct mandates.
 When Parliament is not dissolved, the PBO provides independent economic and financial analysis to the Senate and House of Commons, analyzes the estimates of the government and, if requested, estimates the financial cost of any proposal over which Parliament has jurisdiction.
-However, during the 120-day period before a fixed general election or when Parliament is dissolved for a general election, the PBO provides political parties, at their request, with estimates of the financial cost of election campaign proposals they are considering making.34
+However, during the 120-day period before a fixed general election or when Parliament is dissolved for a general election, the PBO provides political parties, at their request, with estimates of the financial cost of election campaign proposals they are considering making.41

-While Parliament is not dissolved, to help parliamentarians analyze the government's budgeting practices and fiscal situation, the PBO produces economic and fiscal outlook analyses, economic and fiscal monitors, labour market assessment reports, analyses of the main and supplementary estimates, and fiscal sustainability reports, as well as stand-alone reports on matters related to the nation's economy or finances.35
+While Parliament is not dissolved, to help parliamentarians analyze the government's budgeting practices and fiscal situation, the PBO produces economic and fiscal outlook analyses, economic and fiscal monitors, labour market assessment reports, analyses of the main and supplementary estimates, and fiscal sustainability reports, as well as stand-alone reports on matters related to the nation's economy or finances.42

-The 2019 general election was the first election in which the PBO provided financial cost estimates of election campaign proposals that political parties and independent members were considering.36
+The 2019 general election was the first election in which the PBO was able to provide financial cost estimates of election campaign proposals that political parties and independent members were considering.43